-There has been lots of discussion in the UX community about the compatibility or not of agile development and the principles of user centered design (UCD).
-The fact that developers are aiming to produce something fast in small iterations can have a scary note to it – best captured in Alan Cooper’s book The Inmates are running the Asylum.
+There has been lots of discussion in the UX community about the compatibility or not of Agile development and the principles of user-centered design (UCD).
+The fact that developers are aiming to produce something fast in small iterations without user research or usability testing can feel scary at times.
+The feeling is best captured in Alan Cooper’s book The Inmates are Running the Asylum.

-In my experience, rapid development is not a bad thing at all – if it comes embedded in a well-managed project with well-defined strategy and scope.
+In my experience, rapid development is not a bad thing at all, especially if it comes embedded in a well-managed project with well-defined strategy and scope.

 I first came across “Agile” in 2000 when I worked for a software company in California (Niku, whose product "Clarity" is now part of CA Technologies).
 After the burst of the bubble and a couple of rounds of lay-offs, the CEO went around distributing copies of a book called Extreme Programming.
 This happened in an organisation that had once boasted a PMO (gone), Product Managers (gone), Marketing (almost gone), and a full-blown web development team with producers, usability engineers, designers and front-end developers (only 3 remained).